-The Board is ultimately responsible for all outsourcing, however the General Counsel has an overall first line ownership of the outsourcing regime within the Company and the Legal function has the coordinative role for external outsourcing contracts and manage intra-group related outsourcing.
-Management of outsourcing relationship with external suppliers primarily lies with Supply Chain.
+The Board is ultimately responsible for all outsourcing, however the General Counsel has an overall first line ownership of the outsourcing regime within the Company and the Legal function has the coordinative role for external outsourcing contracts and manage intra-group related outsourcing (if applicable).
+Management of outsourcing relationships with external suppliers primarily lies with Supply Chain.
+The CEO reports on a quarterly basis to the Board on the performance of the outsourcing, unless there is an incident or other essential occurrence which require the attendance of the Board in which case the Board is notified immediately.